-Maharashtra: 17 hurt after 5-storey building collapses in Raigad; over 70 feared trapped
+Maharashtra: One dead after 5-storey building collapses in Raigad; over 70 feared trapped

-Raigad, Aug 24: Seventeen persons were injured after a five-storeyed residential building collapsed in Maharashtra's Raigad district on Monday, police said.
+Raigad, Aug 24: At least one person was killed and seventeen others were injured after a five-storeyed residential building collapsed in Maharashtra's Raigad district on Monday, police said.

 Around 70 people are feared trapped in the debris after the building, which was around 10 years old, collapsed at Kajalpura in Mahad tehsil around 7 pm, an official said.